 Anxiety and depression are two of the most common mental health issues worldwide.

 Just as anxiety tends to disrupt routines, getting into a routine can lower anxiety.
-Routines allow us to be more efficient, to spend less time thinking or worrying about what needs to be done and more time just doing it.
+Routines allow us to be more efficient, to spend less time thinking or worrying about what needs to be done and more time simply getting things done.
 This then opens up time to relax and better enjoy our lives.

 Did you know that your body is so finely tuned into a circadian rhythm that there are particular times of the day when it is better to eat, sleep and be productive?
-Chinese medicine sets out a guide to healthy living by living in tune with your body’s rhythms and cycles.
-There are recognised two-hour periods throughout the day when qi (energy) is at its peak in each organ system and can help us think more clearly, digest better and sleep more deeply.
-Creating a routine that follows this system can make life feel more predictable and provide a sense of order and control, this reduces stress and anxiety and can help you become more productive as you go with the flow of your body clock.
+Chinese medicine offers a guide to healthy living by aligning with your body’s natural rhythms and cycles.
+There are recognised two-hour periods throughout the day when qi (energy) is at its peak in each organ system and can support clearer thinking, better digestion, and deeper sleep.
+Creating a routine that follows this system can make life feel more predictable and provide a sense of order and control.
+This can reduce stress and anxiety and can help you become more productive as you go with the flow of your body clock.

 Chinese medicine works holistically, recognising the mind-body connection and treating the whole person – body, mind, emotions and spirit.
 The intention in treatment is to correct any physical imbalances that might allow your anxiety to continue.
-As research continues, acupuncture is gradually being proven to be a legitimate treatment for anxiety and depression as well as many other illnesses.
-Research has shown that acupuncture can help ease anxiety by acting on areas of the brain known to reduce sensitivity to pain and stress, as well as promoting relaxation and deactivating the ‘analytical’ brain, which is responsible for anxiety and worry.
+Acupuncture is increasingly recognised as a supportive treatment for anxiety and depression, with a growing body of research exploring its benefits.
+It may help ease anxiety by supporting the brain and nervous system to regulate stress, promoting relaxation and helping the body shift out of a heightened state of anxiety and worry.

 Acupuncture provides many benefits that are important to those living with anxiety:

-- Re-balancing the body’s parasympathetic (rest and digest) and sympathetic (fight and flight) nervous system
+• Supporting balance between the parasympathetic (rest and digest) and sympathetic (fight or flight) branches of the nervous system

-- Reducing stress hormones in the body such as cortisol and epinephrine
+• Helping to regulate stress hormones such as cortisol and adrenalin

-- Calming the mind and body and so improving emotional wellbeing
+• Calming the mind and body, and supporting emotional wellbeing

 Chinese medicine recognises that different people require different treatments, even when suffering from the same condition.
 As it is a holistic form of medicine, treatment often includes acupuncture, herbs, diet and lifestyle counselling.
-Due to the often complex interplay of both mental and physical symptoms, it is also recommended that you complement your acupuncture treatments with a psychological therapy of some description.
+Due to the often complex interplay of both mental and physical symptoms, it can be helpful to combine acupuncture with the right kind of emotional or psychological support.

-The experience of having acupuncture can be pleasant, relaxing and energizing and each treatment is tailored directly to your personal needs.
-Once an initial weekly treatment course is completed an ongoing wellness program has been found to be beneficial as life can throw challenges at you regularly.
-So book an appointment and take another step along your road to well being today as mental health really does matter.
+The experience of having acupuncture can be pleasant, relaxing and energising, with each treatment tailored to your individual needs.
+How often you receive treatment will depend on your unique circumstances, and ongoing care can provide valuable support as you navigate life’s natural ups and downs.
+If this resonates with you, book an appointment and take another step along your path to wellbeing — because mental health really does matter.

 Your feedback and questions are always welcome so please leave a comment below.